3ki5tj/minmd/notes/README.md

-cmake:  Notes on how to use cmake
+* cmake:  Notes on how to use cmake
+* git:  Notes on how to use git